 Only download plugins and themes from known sources

-Now that I have shown you exactly how to start a blog, it’s over to you.
-Only you can make it happen and make your blog work!
+Now that I have shown you exactly how to start a blog and how you can monetize it, and now it’s all up to you.
+Because only you can make it happen and make your blog work!

 If you want to share your ideas or expertise with the world, or make money with a blog, then you should start right now.